Cognitive Functions Test: What It Measures and Whether It's Worth It

 Big Five (OCEAN)

 The most validated personality model in psychology.
 Measures Openness, Conscientiousness, Extraversion, Agreeableness, and Neuroticism on continuous spectrums.
 Decades of cross-cultural research support its reliability and predictive validity.
-The OCEAN personality test offers what cognitive functions promise—meaningful personality measurement—with actual empirical backing.
+The OCEAN personality test offers what cognitive functions promise, meaningful personality measurement, with actual empirical backing from researchers such as McCrae and Costa.

 Archetype-Based Models